fusioncharts/dev_centre_docs/getting-started/angular/angularjs/configure-your-chart-using-angularjs.md

 },
 ```

-Now, create module and controller for the template.
+Now, create the module and the controller for the template.
 The code for the `js` file is given below:

 ```
 $scope.dataSource = {